mwelponer/cpp-pills/README.md

 };
 ```

+in general
-in general all that goes under **public** can be seen from outside and inside the class, all that goes under **private** can only be seen within the class itself.
-All that goes under **protected** can be seen from within the class itself and the subclasses.
+- all that goes under **public** can be seen from outside and inside the class,
+- all that goes under **private** can only be seen within the class itself,
+- all that goes under **protected** can be seen from within the class itself and the subclasses.

 ```cpp
 class Entity {